 Cobalt Blue (2022) Review: A contrast of text to imagery

 Unlike the novel, the movie explores the notions of gender, sexual identity, and family.
 Somehow, the movie reminds the audience of Luca Guadagnino’s blockbuster and Oscar-winner film, “Call Me By Your Name.”
-Kundalkar has attempted to recreate the immensely esthetic sensibilities of the same by setting the movie in an insanely idyllic location, Kerala.
-However, the movie doesn’t make up to the gay supernova, Call Me By Your Name.
+Kundalkar has attempted to recreate the immensely aesthetic sensibilities of the same by setting the movie in an insanely idyllic location, Kerala.
+However, the movie doesn’t make up for the gay supernova, Call Me By Your Name.

 Cobalt Blue (2022) Review: A mere distaste

-Even though the director tried his best, the twirls in the plot mostly turn out to be unbelievable and illogical.
+Even though the director tried his best, the twirls in the plot mostly turn out unbelievable and illogical.
 It can easily be deciphered that most dialogues in the movie are excerpted from the text as they seem better to be read than spoken.
 A majority of lines are flat with unnecessary & irregular dramatic pauses.
 It gives space to aesthetics, with warehouses turned into galleries, lakes, and houses alongside waterline.
 Nonetheless, the plotline remains devoid of any interesting or eye-catching moments except for this.

 Cobalt Blue (2022) Review: Absurd representation of the queer world

 Tanay’s lustful gaze throughout the movie forwards a sense of discomfort as it dominates sexual desire, even toward his professor, the barber, and the strangers on the street playing football.
-The movie further goes to the extent of the character being shirtless for most of the time to portray the sexualization.
+The movie further goes to the extent of the character being shirtless for most of the time to portray sexualization.

 Cobalt Blue (2022) Review: Oddities in the girl-centric scenes